 An album from veterans living through their mental health journeys

-October 27, 2021 – The Canadian Mental Health Association of New Brunswick (CMHA of NB), in partnership with Pathways to a Better Life and StudioZ Productions is embarking upon volume two of Music for the Mind with a veteran’s edition, this album is a mental health anti-stigma awareness project aimed at highlighting veterans who write songs or sing music about their mental health journeys and inspirations.
+October 27, 2021 – The Canadian Mental Health Association of New Brunswick (CMHA of NB), in partnership with Pathways to Better Days and StudioZ Productions is embarking upon volume two of Music for the Mind with a veteran’s edition, this album is a mental health anti-stigma awareness project aimed at highlighting veterans who write songs or sing music about their mental health journeys and inspirations.

 Imagine, by John Lennon, is possibly one of the most iconic songs of all time.
 John Lennon had a vision… “Imagine all the people living in a world of peace.”
 “Imagine all the people sharing all the world.”

 Lennon brought out a wealth of feelings worldwide with his lyrics.
 “We like to imagine what emotions this song or other songs resonate with people!
 Music, no matter the genre brings up memories, evokes emotion, calms the soul, and offers a release from stress.
 This second edition of Music for the Mind: Veterans Edition will connect veterans to each other through stories and song, and give civilans an opportunity to step into the shoes of those that chose a career to protect us” says Christa Baldwin, Executive Director of CMHA of NB.

 Music for the Mind: Veterans Edition is a project that seeks lyrics in song about mental health or a personal journey with mental health.
 Whether a person has already penned lyrics on a piece of paper, written a full song, or is inspired to write a song about a mental health journey, CMHA of NB wants to hear about them!
 Selected applicants will have the opportunity for their song or lyrics to be produced and be part of a 12-song compilation album to be released online in the fall of 2022.